jzbrooks/vgo/readme.md

 The `shrinkVectorGraphic` task is added to your project on plugin application.

+The `checkVectorGraphic` task is also added, a verification counterpart that fails the build if any vector graphic is not fully shrunk (without modifying any files)

 To incorporate the plugin in your build, configure maven central plugin resolution:
 ```groovy
 pluginManagement {